 President Matthew Missias has a BA, MA, and PhD from Michigan State University, with his PhD in Curriculum, Teaching, and Educational Policy.
 He currently works as an education policy consultant.
 Matt’s background as an educator, along his with critical thinking skills, assists the Museum with educational theory, policy development, and solid strategic planning.

 Secretary Erica Mohr was born and raised in Traverse City and is a graduate of Western Michigan University.
-Erica has been a Pharmaceutical Sales Professional for the past 14 years.
-She recently made a career change to pursue Real Estate and join her family business.
-Erica’s energy, creativity, and enthusiasm are all valuable contributions to the Museum, as is her commitment to use her networking skills for creative fundraising and team building.
+Erica has been a Pharmaceutical Sales Professional for 14 years.
+After a career change, she is now pursuing a career at the cutting edge in health care support.
+Her energy, creativity, and enthusiasm are all valuable contributions to the Museum, as is her commitment to use her networking skills for creative fundraising and team building.

 Sara Kime is a graduate of Fort Lewis College with a BA in Anthropology, and is a former museum and nonprofit professional, specializing in volunteer management and educational programs.
 As a former Americorps National Civilian Community Corps member, she is passionate about children’s issues and making a difference in her community.

 Kelly Mitchell majored in Community Parks and Recreation at CMU, focused in program development, with a minor in Public Affairs and Political Science.
 She and her husband own and manage 1250 acres of cherry orchards.
 Kelly’s recreation background, along with her agricultural business experience, brings unique and valuable assets to the Museum.

-Ann Neuenschwander recently moved to Traverse City (our gain!)
-She was the Director of Development at the Ann Arbor Hands-on Museum for more than ten years, where her portfolio included all aspects of fundraising.
+Ann Neuenschwander was the Director of Development at the Ann Arbor Hands-on Museum for more than ten years, where her portfolio included all fund-raising and development aspects.
 The Museum benefits from her ability to develop fundraising efforts to complement an organization’s needs as identified through its strategic plan.